 I use my Nine2fives in a variety of ways, including in both formal work and casual settings.
 You can wear these versatile shoes with dress slacks or with a pair of jeans; either way, these shoes can really enhance a look, and you’ll probably get a lot of positive feedback from your friends or work colleagues.
 We’ve received a ton of feedback from customers who are really thankful to finally have a foot-healthy option for the office or boardroom.

 I’m pleased to report that the Lems Nine2five is compatible with other beneficial natural footgear to enhance and accelerate foot and toe rehabilitation and build optimal foot function.
-Products that work well with the Lems Nine2five include Correct Toes, Injinji toe socks, and Pedag metatarsal pads or Strutz Pro.
+Products that work well with the Lems Nine2five include Correct Toes, Injinji toe socks, Pedag metatarsal pads, and Naboso insoles.
 Using these products in combination with the Nine2five can help you achieve and maintain long-term foot health, avoid common foot and toe problems, and restore normal toe alignment and foot strength.

 In terms of sizing, our best recommendation is to follow the sizing instructions on the Lems Nine2five individual product pages.
 The instructions under the “Sizing” tab will walk you through how to determine the best possible size of shoe for you.
 If you’re on the fence about what size might be best for you, you can always order both sizes and then return the one that doesn’t fit as well for a refund.
 If you have any questions about sizing, please do feel free to contact us.